Azure/AzLoadBalancerMigration/AzureBasicLoadBalancerUpgrade/README.md

 - Inbound NAT Rules:
   - All user-created NAT rules are migrated to the new Standard Load Balancer
 - Inbound NAT Pools:
+  - By default, NAT Pools are upgraded to NAT Rules
-  - All inbound NAT Pools will be migrated to the new Standard Load Balancer
+  - To migrate NAT Pools instead, specify the -skipUpgradeNATPoolsToNATRules parameter when upgrading
 - Backend pools:
   - All backend pools are migrated to the new Standard Load Balancer
   - All Virtual Machine Scale Set and Virtual Machine network interfaces and IP configurations are migrated to the new Standard Load Balancer